devhausleipzigacademy/ccl-lessons/firestack/testing.md

 ##### Why do we need tests?

-## There's no other way to proof a program is working
+## There's no other way to proof a program is working at all

 ---